DevSambuddha/TalentTree/README.md

-For now done with the backend
-will update further and will work with react for frontend
+For now done with the backend, will update further and will work with react for frontend